 Chrome is making it easier to add passwords manually

-Till now Chrome hasn’t offered an option to manually save passwords to Google Password Manager, soon it’s coming, where you can enter your Site address, Username, and Password and ask Chrome to store it whenever you want.
+Till now Chrome hasn’t offered an option to manually save passwords to its Password Manager, soon it’s coming, where you can enter Site address, Username, and Password and ask Chrome to store it whenever you want.
 Here is how you can add Passwords manually in Chrome.

 Chrome Password Manager features

-Ever since its introduction, till now, Google has improved Chrome’s Password Manager a lot.
+Ever since the introduction, till now, Google has improved the Password Manager of Chrome a lot.

 Note: Chrome even now lets you save Passwords to Google Account even when Sync is turned off